Tetras are one of the most popular groups of aquarium fish among fishkeepers.

 This is because of their size and natural sturdiness.
 It’s a true win-win situation for aquarists.

-Sometimes when a fish falls ill many people assume straight away that this has to deal with the quality of the water.
+Sometimes when a fish falls ill, people immediately assume that this has to deal with the quality of the water.

-That is not always the case and sometimes the disease might just have been triggered by a slight change in the environment or any small chemical.
+However, water quality is not always the problem and sometimes the disease may have been triggered by a slight change in the environment or any small chemical.
 This is especially dangerous if you are installing new equipment in your tank and invasive microorganisms sneak in.

-The majority of Tetras are native to tropical regions of South America.
-The well-known Amazon River, its tributaries and countless estuaries have proven to be a very fertile environment for aquatic life.
+The majority of tetra types are native to tropical regions of South America.
+The well-known Amazon River, its tributaries, and countless estuaries have proven to be a very fertile environment for aquatic life.

-These fish will eat everything they can get to including insects that end up on the water surface or smaller freshwater organisms.
+Tetras will eat everything they can get to, including insects that end up on the water surface and smaller freshwater organisms.

-Just like in the wild, in the aquarium this species are not picky with food.
+Just like in the wild, in the aquarium, these species are not picky with food.
 They will happily feed on all sorts of foods, including granules and flakes.
-It will eat frozen or dry foods and will also gladly feast on live food.
+Tetras will eat both frozen and dry foods, and will also gladly feast on live food.

-Because Tetras are usually kept in schools it is worth getting an automatic food dispenser which will help you avoid overfeeding.
+Because tetras are usually kept in schools, you should get an automatic food dispenser, which will ensure that every fish gets enough food and also help you avoid overfeeding.

-Feed them twice a day, as much as they can eat in a period of around 2 minutes.
+Feed tetras twice a day, as much as they can eat in a period of around two minutes.

-The Tetra group is a very exciting family of beautiful fish whose appearance is truly unmatched.
+The tetra group is a very exciting family of beautiful fish that have a distinctly unique appearance.

-Coming in all colors of the rainbow, there is a color to suit everyone.
+Coming in all colors of the rainbow, there is a color and pattern to suit everyone.

-All they need is a usual tropical set up with basic equipment.
+All they need is a standard tropical tank set up with basic equipment.